 You consider yourself an early adopter

 This is it.
 This is the foldable phone that people who consider themselves early adopters have been waiting for if they were hesitant about buying the first two Fold phones (we don’t blame you).
-If you don’t buy this one, you might have to turn in your early adopter registration card at the next meeting.
-Sorry, folks.
+If you don’t buy this one, you might have to turn in your early adopter registration card, especially the Z Fold 4 is thought to be Samsung's idea of taking the foldable mainstream.

 You’re a note-taker or artist on the go